NervosEducationHub/EducationHubArticles/block_time_in_blockchain_(explainCKBot)/index.md

 * Solana (SOL): 400-800 milliseconds
 * Cardano (ADA): 20 seconds
 * Polkadot (DOT): 6 to 12 seconds, depending on the network configuration
-* Common Knowledge Base (CKB): Dependant on network conditions, has averaged 11 seconds
+* [Common Knowledge Base (CKB)](https://www.nervos.org/knowledge-base/nervos_overview_of_a_layered_blockchain): Dependant on network conditions, has averaged 11 seconds

-## Implications of Block Time for Users and Developers
+## How Block Time Affects Blockchain Users and Developers

 Block time in blockchain networks significantly impacts both users and developers in a multitude of ways.
 For users, one of the most immediate implications of block time is transaction confirmation time.
 Block time essentially dictates the interval at which new blocks are added to the blockchain, and, consequently, when transactions get confirmed.
 A shorter block time usually translates to faster transaction confirmations, which can be critical for time-sensitive transactions.
-However, a notable downside to shorter block times is the potential for more frequent block reorganizations, which can temporarily mislead users about the state of the blockchain.
+However, a notable downside to shorter block times is the potential for more frequent [block reorganizations](https://river.com/learn/terms/r/reorganization/), which can temporarily mislead users about the [state](https://www.nervos.org/knowledge-base/state_and_state_change_(explainCKBot)) of the blockchain.

 Furthermore, block time plays a crucial role in network security.
 A longer block time allows for more thorough validation processes, enhancing the network's security by reducing the likelihood of invalid transactions being included in a block.
 However, longer block times can also make the network less responsive to certain adversarial conditions since it takes longer to confirm and include transactions in the blockchain.